digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/03-deploy-dependencies/02-create-certificate-issuers.rst

 Configure smallstep
 *******************

 The Terraform deployment generates the scripts for the smallstep setup.
-The following commands assume the current directory is the ``azure/terraform`` folder in your clone of the `accompanying resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`_.
+The following commands assume the current directory is the ``azure/terraform`` folder in your clone of the `Daml Enterprise Deployment Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`__.

 .. code-block:: bash